History of Success and Innovation

 DEVELOPMENT OF QUEST APARTMENTS

 In 1989 Hospitality Inns resolved to diversify into the Serviced Apartment sector of the Tourism Industry which presented a significant market opportunity for the Hospitality Group.
-As a result, they acquired their first serviced apartment management contract over the Quest Arlington apartment complex in South Perth.
+As a result, they acquired their first serviced apartment management contract over the Arlington apartment complex in South Perth.

 DEVELOPMENT OF BEST WESTERN IN WESTERN AUSTRALIA